It is the brand of a glucocorticoid steroid medication used to treat asthma and other breathing-related disorders.

-Budesonide is an anti-inflammatory corticosteroid, demonstrates a potent glucocorticoid activity.
+Budesonide is an anti-inflammatory corticosteroid that demonstrates a potent glucocorticoid activity.
 Corticosteroids stop the action of histamines in the body and decrease the production of inflammatory chemicals.

 It helps reduce inflammation in the lungs and relieves asthma and other ailments related to breathing.

-This medicine can be administered in prevention, control and treatment of the following symptoms and diseases:
+This medicine can be administered for the prevention, control, and treatment of the following symptoms and diseases: